Learning Protein-Ligand Binding in Hyperbolic Space: Method

 with a small constant \(r_0>0\) to keep the expression bounded near the origin; larger \(\|\tilde{\mathbf p}_i\|\) (a pocket already pushed towards the boundary) therefore yields a narrower cone.

 Given the assay–specific affinity values $\{v_{i,j}\}_{j=1}^{|\mathcal L_i|}$, we draw $K$ thresholds $t_0 < t_1 < \dots < t_K$ and assign each ligand a bucket index

-Bucket $0$ therefore collects the strongest binders and bucket $K$ the weakest.
+Bucket $0$ therefore collects the weakest binders and bucket $K$ the strongest.
 For every ligand we derive a bucket–specific radial limit $r_{i,j}$ and angular–scaling factor $\eta_{i,j}$

-where \(r_0\) and \(\eta_0\) are the base radius/angle for the strongest tier, and \(\Delta r,\Delta\eta>0\) are the per‑tier increments.
-Smaller \(b_{i,j}\) thus yields both a smaller radius cap and a narrower cone.
+where \(r_0\) and \(\eta_0\) are the base radius/angle for the weakest tier, and \(\Delta r,\Delta\eta>0\) are the per‑tier increments.
+Smaller \(b_{i,j}\) thus yields a smaller radius cap and a larger cone.
 We penalise violations in radius and angle:

 and combine them as

 We furthur introduce two regularization terms that operate on angular structure and intra-assay heterogeneity, respectively.
 To prevent trivial angular collapse, we introduce a fixed angular margin \(m > 0\) beyond the cone boundary: